In this post, you’re going to learn how to secure your WordPress website and blog from any potential brute force attacks.

 #15.
 Use one contributor account for all guest posts

-Now, this is something that not a lot of bloggers will want to do.
+Now, this is something that not a lot of bloggers will probably not want to do, but it’s a lot more secure than having hundreds of contributor accounts on your site.

 So there you go, follow just a few of these tips and suggestions, or use some of the tools I mentioned above and you’ll have a safe and secure WordPress website.